 Access to critical components of the water supply is restricted to operational staff and access to the critical components (e.g., wells, water treatment plant and storage tanks) is controlled by various means.

 Operational staff control locked portions of the system including wells, water treatment plant and storage facilities.
 Access to keys for the system is restricted by the water superintendent.
-When staff leave the employment of the water system, the must return keys to eliminate their access to the components of the water supply.
+When staff leave the employment of the water system, they must return keys to eliminate their access to the components of the water supply.

 Water supply operational staff inspect critical components of the water system on a daily basis and often more frequently.
 The local police department is familiar with the water system and operational staff.